longlostsoul/EvoYellow/README.md

 There is also now a minimalist version [**elsewhere**][minyellow], if you wanted JUST following, running, evolving Raichu, boy/girl choice, and 151 mons, you want the minimalist one.
 You do have my permission to use this for whatever you like.

 Use the UPS patches for the latest versions.
+I used the UPSET program patcher.
+My deepest apologies for anyone having issues.

+For disassembling, I use a VERY old version of pokeyellow apparently, so one user found success using using an older version of rgbds.
+Another user also manually edited the sound file inclusions as they seemed to cause the compilation mismatch errors with the modern versions.
+I hope this helps!

 Latest Version: